edgio-docs/edgio-docs/src/guides/v7/performance/redirects.md

 These columns are defined below.

 -   **from:** Required.
-Identifies the source URL.
+Identifies a URL that will be redirected.
 Specify either an absolute or relative URL.
 -   **to:** Required.
-Identifies the destination URL.
+Identifies the URL to which clients will be redirected.
 Specify either an absolute or relative URL.
 -   **status:** Determines the `3xx` status code for the response sent to the client.
 Valid values are: `301 | 302 | 307 | 308`
 -   **forwardQueryString:** A Boolean value that determines whether the `Location` response header will include the request's query string.
 Valid values are: `true | false`